 A visit to Sani provides superb opportunities to watch a colourful array of psittacids that come down to eat the salt-rich clay on sunny days.
 The cacophonous congregations of Southern Mealy and Yellow-crowned Amazons, and Orange-cheeked and Blue-headed Parrots, as well as Dusky-headed Parakeets, provides a spectacle that has to be seen to be believed!

 We shall also explore one or more of the ever-shifting river islands that are strewn throughout the Napo River.
 For many years Amazonian river islands were seldom visited by naturalists and thus ornithologically overlooked.
 Only in the last decade or so have their highly distinctive bird communities been given greater attention.
 We will focus our efforts on obligate island species, which include Olive-spotted Hummingbird, Lesser Hornero, White-bellied Spinetail, Parker’s Spinetail, Castelnau’s Antshrike, Black-and-white Antbird, Lesser Wagtail-Tyrant, River Tyrannulet and Fuscous Flycatcher.

 In addition, we may well encounter Scarlet-crowned Barbet and Orange-headed Tanager, and if we are very lucky a Grey-breasted Crake.
 Amongst the many washed-up logs, we will hope to find the cryptic Ladder-tailed Nightjar.

 Amazonian Ecuador: Day 13 We shall reluctantly leave this marvellous part of the world behind and return by boat to Coca, from where we will take a flight back to Quito.
-Our tour ends this afternoon at Quito airport.
+Our tour ends around midday or in the early afternoon at Quito airport (depending on flight schedules).

 (If your flight does not depart from Quito this evening, we will be pleased to arrange an overnight hotel stay and transfers, at extra charge, on request.)